Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Discussion

 \subsection{Shock Production and Encounter Parameters}

-Our sample in this work was selected based on the visibility of strong tidal features (see \S \ref{sec:obssys:obs:tgtsel}), so it should be biased toward prograde mergers, and the first mode of shock production should be dominant.
-We predict higher shock fraction in systems that are closer to coalescence, because not only is there more time for the gas inflows to enhance central starbursts/AGNs and produce shocks through outflows, but also violent relaxation, random orbital crossings, and the return of tidally striped material during coalescence may generate shocks.
-This trend can be seen in the left panel of Figure \ref{fig:obssys:modeltrend}.
-Notice that in this panel we do not have the data for UGC 12914 and Arp 284.
+Our sample in this work was selected based on the visibility of strong tidal features (see \S \ref{sec:obssys:obs:tgtsel}), so it should be biased toward prograde mergers, and the tidal mode of shock production should be dominant.
+We predict higher shock fraction in systems that are closer to coalescence, because not only is there more time for the gas inflows to enhance central starbursts/AGNs and produce shocks through outflows, but also violent relaxation, random orbital crossings, induced waves such spiral waves and bars, and the return of tidally striped material during coalescence may generate shocks.
+In our sample of modeled systems we do not have enough statistics to examine this trend.
+Notice that in Table \ref{tab:obssys:modeled} we lack models for time till coalescence for UGC 12914 and Arp 284.

-From the spacial distribution of the \ha\ emission, it seems that in UGC 12914 shocks are produced through the second mode.
+From the spacial distribution of the \ha\ emission, it seems that in UGC 12914 shocks are produced through the direct collision mode.
 The presence of the continuous gaseous bridge observed on different bands \citep{Condon:1993ea,Braine:2003cu,2003AJ....126.2171G,Vollmer:2012gr,Appleton:2015ew} implies that gas has been striped from the two galaxies because of a recent head-on encounter.
 According to the model presented by \cite{Vollmer:2012gr}, the relative velocity of galaxies at the time of the encounter was $\approx$ 1000 km/s.
-The gas clouds in the ISM of the two discs have collided at this speed and dragged themselves away from the stars toward the bridge.
-If \cite{Vollmer:2012gr} had provided the time until final coalescence, we would expect it to be a long time, for the galaxies are still receding from each other.
-This would be inconsistent with the trend in the left panel of Figure \ref{fig:obssys:modeltrend} between shock fraction and time left to coalescence, and it is an additional evidence that the shocks in this galaxy are produced through a fundamentally different procedure.
+The gas clouds in the ISM of the two discs have collided at this speed and dragged themselves away from the stars toward the bridge, If \cite{Vollmer:2012gr} had provided the time until final coalescence, we would expect it to be a long time, for the galaxies are still receding from each other.
+This would be inconsistent with the trend we expected in the previous paragraph between shock fraction and time left to coalescence, suggesting that the shocks in this galaxy are produced through a fundamentally different procedure.